T-AbdelAlim/CraniumPy/README.md

 The heatmap and MFAI describe opposite halves of the face by default - a quirk carried over from the original algorithm (see `src/craniumpy_core/asymmetry.py`).

 ### Mesh cleanup
-After registration: repair (optional), clip, then resample to a target vertex count (optional, default 10000).
+After registration: repair (optional, unchecked by default), clip, then resample to a target vertex count (optional, default 10000).
 The measurement algorithm was validated at 10000 vertices.

 ### Saving your results
 Desktop app: "Save results" writes a `CP_{name}_{C|F}_{3|4}[_CoM]/` folder next to the original file, containing the registered mesh, the final mesh, a JSON report, and the measurement figure. `C`/`F` is cranial/facial, `3`/`4` is how many landmarks were used, and `_CoM` is only appended if center-of-mass correction was on - so two runs with different settings on the same file land in different folders instead of overwriting each other.